 As you get older, your risk for developing diverticulosis, a condition in which you develop small pouches in your intestinal wall, called...

 Kidney stones do not cause lasting harm, but they can be very painful.
 Alcohol does not cause kidney stones.
 In fact, moderate...

 Long-term use of alcohol will cause a gradual breakdown of your organs and body systems.
 Internal damage to your body is often...

 Foods That Aggravate Diverticulitis

 Eating all the wrong foods can cause diverticulitis to flare up.
 Diverticulitis occurs when intestinal pouches, which can form in people older...

 How to Design a Weight Loss Workout Plan

 Getting in shape, for most people, involves losing weight and toning muscles.
 Lifestyle changes such as diet and exercise should be incorporated...

 The Best Diet to Calm Diverticulitis

-Diverticulitis is a painful condition caused by an infection in your ... or had something very spicy and greasy, ...
-Foods Not...
+Diverticulitis is a painful condition caused by an infection in your intestinal tract.
+Weak musculature and a low fiber diet can cause...